North Indian Style Beef Curry

-- Cook for 10 mins, then remove the pot from the heat.
+- Leave to cook for 10 mins, then remove the pot from the heat.

-- Keep covered for 10 mins or until ready to serve (the rice will continue to cook in its own steam).
+- Leave aside for another 10 mins or until ready to serve (keep covered so the rice can continue to cook in its own steam).

 - Place a pan over medium-high heat (no oil).

-- Once hot, fry the beef mince until browned, 5-6 mins.
+- Once hot, add the beef mince and fry until browned, 5-6 mins.
 IMPORTANT: Wash hands after handling raw meat and its packaging.
 Use a spoon to break it up as it cooks.

-- Meanwhile, halve, peel and chop the onion into small pieces.
+- Halve, peel and chop the onion into small pieces.

 - Peel and grate the garlic (or use a garlic press).

-- Once the mince has browned, add the onion and garlic (with a drizzle of oil if needed).
+- Once the mince has browned, add onion and garlic (with a drizzle of oil if necessary).
 Fry until starting to soften, 3-4 mins.

 - Finely chop the chilli.